fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Tuesday (Jan 29)
 - Trevor Owens, [What Do you Mean by Archive?
 Genres of Usage for Digital Preservers](https://blogs.loc.gov/thesignal/2014/02/what-do-you-mean-by-archive-genres-of-usage-for-digital-preservers/)
 - Joan M. Schwartz and Terry Cook, “Archives, Records and Power: The Making of Modern Memory,” 1–19.
-- Introduction to Metadata and Controlled Vocabularies
+- IN CLASS: Introduction to Metadata and Controlled Vocabularies

 #### Et cetera
 - Lauren Klein, “The Image of Absence: Archival Silence, Data Visualization, and James Hemings,” American Literature 85, no. 4 (January 1, 2013): 661–88.

+#### TO-DO
+- Set up your [Wix](https://www.wix.com/) website, and post your URL on our [Class Website List](https://docs.google.com/document/d/1cQ1BTuCfa6kKhsAtvBAs8LswoQFgyt7eiMJstkwYJpY/edit?usp=sharing).
+- Complete a short project description on our [class project page](https://docs.google.com/document/d/1rIaWjmKmAwKerV_lVSzxMhRuSRvFPFNVvVadZY-KgtM/edit#), and link to at least one primary source to organize around.

 ### Thursday (Jan 31)
+Read one of the following and be prepared to discuss in class.
+For ideas of what to think about when reading, see the [reading response guidelines](response-guidelines) (even if you're not going to write anything).
-- Marisa Elena Duarte and Miranda Belarde-Lewis, “Imagining: Creating Spaces for Indigenous Ontologies,” Cataloging & Classification Quarterly 53, no. 5–6 (July 4, 2015): 677–702.
+- Marisa Elena Duarte and Miranda Belarde-Lewis, “Imagining: Creating Spaces for Indigenous Ontologies,” _Cataloging & Classification Quarterly_ 53, no. 5–6 (July 4, 2015): 677–702.
-- Melissa Adler and Lindsey M. Harper, “Race and Ethnicity in Classification Systems: Teaching Knowledge Organization from a Social Justice Perspective,” Library Trends 67.1 (2018): 52–73.
+- Melissa Adler and Lindsey M. Harper, “Race and Ethnicity in _Classification Systems: Teaching Knowledge Organization from a Social Justice Perspective_,” Library Trends 67.1 (2018): 52–73.